 Search for highly rated hotels along your Key West road trip with booking.com.
 It’s how we almost always find the best deals when we’re booking a trip.

 Our family recently stayed at Kingsail Resort in Marathon Key and booked it with Booking.com.
-I was so happy with our place, not only because if offered a pool on a marina where we looked for manatees, but also because it had an affordable two-room suite for our family of six.
+I was so happy with our place, not only because it offered a pool on a marina where we looked for manatees, but also because it had an affordable two-room suite for our family of six.

 20 Stops On A Key West Road Trip

 Starting in Miami and heading South, your Key West road trip might best be experienced by staying a night or two along the route on Islamorada or Marathon.
 That way you can explore and visit some of the fun stops I’m about to share with you at a leisurely pace.
+Feel free to take notes of these stops to build your own Key West map or Key West drive itinerary.

 Or, you could plan to make some stops on your return trip from Key West to Miami.